 “I think [the ‘functioning’ labels] are incredibly unhelpful at best and deeply harmful at worst,” Emma Brown, cochair of the Neurodivergent Staff Network at the University of Bradford, told BuzzFeed News.
 “Both labels perpetuate stigma and ableism.”

 It often falls on a copy editor to determine whether a writer’s language is explicitly ableist or has an ableist origin.
 We can avoid using disability to bolster a metaphor, but it’s only a start.
-Ableism is so profoundly saturated in the way we write and speak that we have to make this judgment call constantly, and letting it be published in a news outlet has profound consequences.
+Ableism is so profoundly saturated in the way we write and speak that we have to make this judgment call constantly, and letting it be published in a news outlet has huge consequences.
 Ableist language makes the world a more hostile place for people with disabilities, but the words we use can also disarm the discrimination that thrives in the status quo.

 The examples of ableist language outlined above are only one element in a massive system that disparages and complicates life for people with disabilities.
 That ableist words have become so normalized could only be the product of a society that doesn’t respect disabled people, let alone value their livelihoods.
 And recalibrating your vocabulary alone won’t rid our world of ableist bias, Lydia X. Z. Brown told BuzzFeed News, adding that their glossary needs to be contextualized in the greater scheme of things.